Philadelphia

 B - Broad Street Line

 The Broad Street Line is a metro service on a North-South alignment.
-Running primarily under Broad Street, it runs from Fern Rock Transportation Center in the north to Pattison (NRG) station in the south, with a spur (Broad Ridge Spur) to 8th and Market.
+Running primarily under Broad Street, it runs from Fern Rock Transit Center in the north to Pattison (NRG) station in the south, with a spur (Broad Ridge Spur) to 8th-Market.
 It serves 25 stations.

 The Broad Street Line was opened in September 1928 and the last extension to the line was in March 1991 when express tracks were completed from Erie to Olney.
 The Broad Street Line is owned by the City of Philadelphia and operated by SEPTA.